ZarnackGroup/racoon_clip/docs/examples.rst

 - miReCLIP

-In this tutorial, the iCLIP dataset is shown exemplarily, but you can run this tutorial with each of these examples.
+In this tutorial, the iCLIP dataset is shown as an example, but you can run this tutorial with each of these examples.

 Go to the folder with the examples